Undergraduates currently enrolled at a university, college, or community college

 Do I apply to the Summer Academy and to the Fellowship Program separately?

-No. Students must first apply and participate in the Summer Academy in order to be considered for the Fellowship Program.
+Yes, but students must first apply and participate in the Summer Academy in order to be eligible to apply to the Curatorial Fellowship Program.

 If I applied to a Summer Academy and was not selected to participate, can I reapply when there is a future Summer Academy?

 Yes, you may apply to the program if you still meet all the eligibility requirements.

 If I applied to a Summer Academy and participated but was not selected to be a fellow, can I apply to a future Summer Academy?

 No. Students who participate in a Summer Academy may not reapply to the program but may be considered for different museum opportunities in the future.